 And yet Leonard is correct - that's exactly what Superman does and Sheldon, having a Photographic Memory, should know that already.

-In One Thousand Ways To Die, a woman is sucked out of a plane mid-flight.
+In 1000 Ways to Die, a woman is sucked out of a plane mid-flight.
 Due to wind velocity violently scouring the body, the abnormally cold air, and lack of oxygen, she dies before hitting the water below.
 This is one of the show's rare cases of Truth in Television, since this is exactly what would happen if someone were sucked out of the plane at high altitude, and in fact actually happened to a stewardess aboard Aloha Airlines Flight 243 in April 1988.
 Flight 243 was an old Boeing 737, built in the 60's, that had endured tens of thousands of pressurization cycles and operated in the warm salt air over the Pacific Ocean.
 The fuselage skin started to crack just behind the cockpit bulkhead due to corrosion and metal fatigue.
 Finally, while cruising at 24,000 feet, nearly a third of the roof peeled off, sucking a stewardess out of the plane.
 What saved the plane and the passengers (who were buckled into their seats) is that, unlike the 1981 crash of a Boeing 737 owned by Far Eastern Air Transport, the floor stayed intact.
 (In the 1981 crash, both the ceiling AND the floor ripped off, dooming the plane and the passengers.)

 Played straight in Stern Pinball's Batman; the "Rescue Rachel" mode has Rachel falling down the side of a building, and Batman swinging by with his grappling hook to rescue her without any trauma.